 Tip: Make sure that the tip of your soldering iron is touching both the center conductor as well as the solder pad on the circuit board so that BOTH are heated at the same time.
 This will help achieve solder flow.
-Also, hold the tip to the underside of the circuit board as well so that the solder will flow all around the center conductor to ensure a solid joint.

-Similar to what was done on the Remote Relay Box in step 93, Attach a PL-259 connector to the SO-239 connector on the Antenna side of the enclosure as shown in the figure to the right to provide a better grip while tightening the connector's nut.
+Similar to what was done on the Remote Relay Box in step 103,

+Attach a PL-259 connector to the SO-239 connector on the

+Antenna side of the enclosure as shown in the figure to the right to provide a better grip while tightening the connector's nut.
 Use a pair of pliers to ensure a tight grip while tightening the nut with a 3/4" open-end wrench.